Steal My SEO Dashboard for Google Analytics

 A few months back I built an SEO Dashboard.
-Every widget in the report is pulling different SEO metrics that gives me everything in one simple screen (see below).
+Every widget in the report is pulling different SEO metrics that gives me everything in one simple screen.

 One of my favorite things about Dashboard is the ability to share them across accounts.
 The way it works is simple: